This post may contain affiliate links. For more information, read my disclosure policy.

 • Check the size of the cake mix you’re using and make sure the size is 15-16 ounces for the recipe to be successful.

 • Using butter instead of oil gives a delicious flavor to these red velvet cake mix cookies.
-You can use either melted butter or room temperature softened butter.
+You can use either melted butter or room temperature softened butter but melted butter makes it so you do not have to use a mixer.

 • You can use this red velvet cake mix cookies recipe with any cake mix flavor.